broadinstitute/ABC-Enhancer-Gene-Prediction/README.md

 Running the ABC model consists of the following steps:

  1. Define candidate enhancer regions
- 2. Quantifying enhancer activity
+ 2. Quantify enhancer activity
- 3. Computing the ABC Score
+ 3. Compute ABC Scores

 ### Step 1.
 Define candidate elemets

 'Candidate elements' are the set of putative enhancer elements for which ABC Scores will be computed.
-A typical way to define candidate elements is by calling peaks on a DNase-Seq or ATAC-Seq bam file (see Defining candidate elements from a DNase or ATAC bam).
+A typical way to define candidate elements is by calling peaks on a DNase-Seq or ATAC-Seq bam file.
 In this implementation we first call peaks using MACS2 and then process these peaks using ```makeCandidateRegions.py```.

 ```makeCandidateRegions.py``` will take as input the narrowPeak file produced by MACS2 and then perform the following processing steps: